TO THE MEMBERS

-Five (5) Audit Committee Meetings wereconvened and held.
+During the year FIVE (5) Board Meetings and Four (4) Audit Committee Meetings wereconvened and held.
 The details of which are given in the Corporate Governance Report.
 Theintervening gap between the Meetings was within the period prescribed under the CompaniesAct 2013.

 3. DETAILS OF WHOLE-TIME KEY MANAGERIAL PERSONAL (KMP)

 Smt.
 J. Triveni Executive Chairperson & Whole-time Director Sri.
 J.S.
 RaoManaging Director Sri.
 Y. Sadasiva Rao Chief Financial Officer and Ms. Akriti SharmaCompany Secretary & Compliance Officer are the Whole-Time Key Managerial Personal ofthe Company.

 During the period under review there are no significant and material orders passed bythe Regulators or Courts or Tribunals which would impact the going concern status and theCompany's future operations.

 7. DEMAT OF SHARES:

 The Equity Shares of your Company have been admitted by CDSL/NSDL fordematerialization.
-All the Shareholders whose shares are in physical mode and requested them todematerialize their shares.
+In response to the compliance with SEBI CircularSEBI/HO/MIRSD/DOP1/CIR/P/2018/73 dated April 20 2018 your company had issued 3 (three)reminders to all the Shareholders whose shares are in physical mode and requested them todematerialize their shares.
 The Board pleased to inform that in compliance with Regulation39 of the SEBI (LODR) Regulation 2015 entered with Bombay Stock Exchange Limited theunclaimed equity shares were dematerialized and the same are lying in the DEMAT suspenseaccount.
 Shareholders are requested to claim their shares in DEMAT form by submittingtheir claims to the Company / RTA.

 8. DIRECTORS' RESPONSIBILITY STATEMENT:

 9. PUBLIC DEPOSITS:

 Your Company has not accepted any deposits within the meaning of Section 73 or 74 ofthe Companies Act 2013 and Companies (Acceptance of Deposits) Rules 2014.

 10. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:

 The company has not given any loans or guarantees covered under the provisions ofSection 186 of the Companies Act 2013.

 11. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY:

 The Company has an Internal Control System commensurate with the size scale andcomplexity of its operations.
 To maintain its objectivity and independence the InternalAuditor reports to the Chairman of the Audit Committee of the Board & to theChairperson & Managing Director.

 12. INTERNAL FINANCIAL CONTROL:

 The Company has in place adequate internal financial control commensurate with thesize scale and complexity of its operations.
 During the year such controls were testedand no reportable material weakness in the design or operations were observed.
 The Companyhas policies and procedures in place for ensuring proper and efficient conduct of itsbusiness the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timely preparationof reliable financial information.